zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 * Marc-Eddy Paul, Cloud Engineering
 * William Masdon, Cloud Engineering
 * Chris Wegenek, Cloud Engineering
-* **Last Updated By/Date** - Chris Wegenek, Cloud Engineering, 11/9/2020
+* **Last Updated By/Date** - AJ Kurzman, Cloud Engineering, 11/17/2020

-## See an issue?
-Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Please include the *workshop name*, *lab* and *step* in your request.
-If you don't see the workshop name listed, please enter it manually.
-If you would like us to follow up with you, enter your email in the *Feedback Comments* section.
+## Need Help?
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.